Send the link below via email or IMCopy

 This is an outdoor location

-If you want your meeting to count, you must turn in paperwork to UN 203.
+If you want your meeting to count, you must register the event in Owl Central.
 Even if it is not taking place in the union.

 *Palmetto only, specific details